imisu9/CarND-PID-Control-Project/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## How I did find PID coefficients.
+At first I've set PID coeficients as shown in the class: 0.2, 0.004, 3.0 respectively.
+Then I've set differential terms to each coefficient to one tenth of its original value so that change is relative to its starting value.
+Finally I've implemented twiddle as described in the class.
+Instead of 100 timesteps as used in the class, I used 200 timesteps.
+After about an hour run of twiddle, I've obtained the optimal K coefficient values:
+Kp: 0.494146, Ki: 0.000911757, Kd: 5.84615

+It was a bit disappointing that these new optimal values do not seem to give better driving than the starting values.
+I still see some jerky maneuver even at the slight coner.